funql/funql-dotnet/docs/learn/execution/index.md

     <div class="result" markdown>

-    The `ExecuteRequest()` method will process the `request` using the FunQL execution pipeline, which runs the following steps:
+    The `ExecuteRequest()` method is designed for use cases where FunQL acts as a fully integrated query language.
+It will process the `request` using the FunQL execution pipeline, which runs the following steps:

     1. Parse the `request` using the `listSets` request configuration
     2. Validate the parameters based on the `listSets` request configuration